 - Processing that is necessary to improve our knowledge of the real estate sector – this will include undertaking market analysis and research so that we better understand trends in the property sector and provide better knowledge along with more tailored and relevant services for our customers in the future.

 - Processing is necessary for us to operate the administrative and technical aspects of our business efficiently and effectively – this will include: verifying the accuracy of information that we hold about you and creating a better understanding of you as a customer; processing for administrative efficiency purposes such as where we outsource certain administrative functions to third parties who are specialists in such services; processing for network and information security purposes.

 In some cases, the third parties may require access to some or all of your data.
 Where any of your data is required for such a purpose, we will take all reasonable steps to ensure that your data will be handled safely, securely, and in accordance with your rights, our obligations, and the obligations of the third party under the law.

 We may compile statistics about the use of our site including data on traffic, usage patterns, user numbers, sales, and other information.
 All such data will be anonymised and will not include any personally identifying data, or any anonymised data that can be combined with other data and used to identify you.
 We may from time to time share such data with third parties such as prospective investors, affiliates, partners, and advertisers.
 Data will only be shared and used within the bounds of the law.

-We may sometimes use third party data processors that are located outside of the European Economic Area (“the EEA”).
-Where we transfer any personal data outside the EEA, we will take all reasonable steps to ensure that your data is treated as safely and securely as it would be within the UK and under the UK GDPR.
+We may sometimes use third party data processors that are located outside of the UK.
+Where we transfer any personal data outside the UK, we will take all reasonable steps to ensure that your data is treated as safely and securely as it would be within the UK and under the UK GDPR.
 Reasonable steps to include one of the following –

 In certain circumstances, we may be legally required to share certain data held by us, which may include your personal data, for example, where we are involved in legal proceedings, where we are complying with legal requirements, a court order, or a governmental authority.